 Main Ingredients in Bubble Tea

 The ingredients used for this Taiwanese drink vary depending on the type.
-They typically include brewed tea, sugar syrup, black tea leaves, milk (or a non-dairy alternative), chewy tapioca balls, and ice cubes.
+They typically include brewed tea, sugar syrup, black tea leaves, milk (or a non-dairy alternative), chewy tapioca balls, and also ice cubes.
 Some types also contain flavorings such as fruit syrups or powders.

 When it comes to making bubble tea, hot water is a key ingredient.
-Hot water helps the tea leaves to steep properly and infuse the drink with their flavor, creating a velvety texture and robust taste.
+Hot water also helps the tea leaves to steep properly and infuse the drink with their flavor, creating a velvety texture and robust taste.
 Hot water also helps to dissolve sugar or other types of sweeteners such as honey or agave syrup.

 Bubble tea drinks are usually served over ice with a wide straw so that the boba can be sipped up along with the drink itself!